Mon - Thur 7.30-15.30 Fri 7.30-14.00

 What happens if the residues are only partially dissolved?

 A no-clean residue that is only partly cleaned away may be far worse for a printed circuit board assembly (PCBA) than a no-clean residue left untouched.
+One of the reasons is because lead free flux activators are more active than those in earlier leaded flux formulations.

 In a no clean flux, when un-cleaned, the residues are locked up in the carrier resin matrix.
 They are stable (benign) at normal operational temperatures and therefore will not leach out dangerous residues and cause corrosion problems.
+However, if the protective matrix around the residue is partially removed by an inadequate cleaning regime, then the activators could be exposed.

 This may lead to a corrosion process starting on the circuit board.
 Further, this process could be accelerated in the presence of heat, power on the boards in service or high relative humidity.

-So how do you clean “no-clean” residues?
+So how do you clean β€œno-clean” residues?

-It is important when considering cleaning “no-clean” residues on a circuit board that you consider three points:
+It is important when considering cleaning β€œno-clean” residues on a circuit board that you consider three points:

 1. Can you actually clean the residue to be cleaned effectively?